MicrosoftDocs/visualstudio-docs/docs/msbuild/trackedvctooltask-base-class.md

 ## Parameters

-The following tables describe the parameters of the **TrackedVCToolTask** base class.
+The following table describes the parameters of the **TrackedVCToolTask** base class.

 |Parameter|Description|
 |---------------|-----------------|